 If you had the chance to witness a Perahera or any other traditional cultural display, you would have most certainly seen dancers wearing scary looking facial wear.
 These are masks that depict traditional folklore in Sri Lanka and were originally used in rituals like devil dances practiced for healing purposes.
 Today, they are a key feature seen in many traditional festivals and processions.
 This industry is still kept alive mainly in the coastal city, Ambalangoda and you could even consider buying one of these colourful works of art to take back home with you.

 The handloom textile industry of Sri Lanka is one which is centuries old.
-Due to its fine quality and luxurious appeal it was historically traded to other parts of the world like China, India and Middle East.
+Due to its fine quality and luxurious appeal, it’s no surprise that handloom was once historically traded to other parts of the world like China, India and Middle East.
 In recent years this industry has received a strong boost due of the rising demand for environmentally friendly, sustainable materials.
-There are a number of handloom products available in Sri Lanka including curtains, cushions, soft toys, and most importantly exquisitely beautiful garments like saris, sarongs, dresses, shawls and much more.
+There are a number of handloom products available in Sri Lanka.
+Among these are curtains, soft toys and most importantly exquisitely beautiful garments like saris, sarongs and more.

-Batik is believed to have originated from Indonesia, but this industry has established itself within Sri Lanka as well.
+Batik finds it roots and origins from Indonesia, but this industry has established itself within Sri Lanka as well.
 This craft involves following a careful and detailed production process to yield unique eye-catching and colourful designs.
-Sri Lankan Batiks are well known for being of the finest quality and it comes to no surprise that anything from Batik wall hangings to clothing items are all bestsellers.
+Sri Lankan Batiks are well known for being of the finest quality.
+It should come as no surprise that anything from Batik wall hangings to clothing items are all bestsellers.

-Throughout history jewellery has played a very important role in Sri Lankan culture (a trip to the National Museum will show you the wide array of jewellery items worn by kings and queens centuries ago).
-Even today, the industry is given much prominence as it is an important source of income to the country.
-While you spend time in Sri Lanka you would not be able to resist the urge to pick up some fancy pieces of jewellery that come in traditional and modern designs.
-Sri Lankan jewellery is also known to feature the finest quality precious and semi-precious gems.
+Throughout history, jewellery has played a very important role in Sri Lankan culture.
+We recommend you head to the National Museum for a wide array of jewellery items worn by kings and queens.
+Even today, the industry receives much prominence as it is an important source of income to the country.
+While in Sri Lanka you will not be able to resist the urge to pick up some pieces of jewellery.
+Most of these will come in traditional and modern designs.
+Sri Lankan jewellery also features the finest quality precious and semi-precious gems.
 Ratnapura is a famous city in Sri Lanka known to be a treasure trove for such valuable jewels, so you might want book our featured bungalow and spend a day or two of your vacation in this city.

-Pottery may be one of the oldest crafts, but the products created are still found to be essential items used on a daily basis in most households in Sri Lanka.
-Apart from the clay pots that are used for cooking, the industry is known to produce beautiful earthenware and other ornamental items.
+Pottery is of Sri Lanka’s oldest crafts.
+But the products are still among the many essential items in local households.
+Apart from products for cooking, the industry produces beautiful earthenware and ornamental items.
 If you are planning to stay in one of our accommodation options in Kandy, you might want to stop by the small pottery village, Molagoda and watch skilled craftsmen wield a pottery wheel to create works of art.